daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Chose option 1 > Then Option 1 again > Provide a directory to store the files > answer "Y" to reconfigure certool.cfg and configure your certificate.

-These prompt will populate the file certool.cfg that is used by the tool to create the certificates and the certificate requests.
+These prompts will populate the file certool.cfg that is used by the tool to create the certificates and the certificate requests.
 The ones with a * must be done properly, the other ones are for certificate identification.

 -**Country** : 2 letters of your country.